shakfu/aldev/README.md

 ### Piped Input

-Both REPLs support non-interactive piped input for scripting and automation:
+All REPLs support non-interactive piped input for scripting and automation:

 ```bash
 # Alda REPL